ajhenley/gitbook/the_structure_theorem.md

 ###Three control structures
 ####Sequence

 The sequence control structure describes the linear execution of one step after another.
-A sequence of statements is represented by this construct
+A sequence of statements is represented by this construct.
-.
 <pre>statement a
 statement b
 statement c</pre>